Business

 Is OpenAI using your content without permission?

-The number of organizations accusing OpenAI of stealing their work continues to grow like extra patties on burger, with a prominent news organization now joining the fray with its own set of claims against the Microsoft-backed artificial intelligence startup.
+The number of organizations accusing OpenAI of stealing their work continues to grow like extra patties on a burger, with a prominent news organization now joining the fray with its own set of claims against the Microsoft-backed artificial intelligence startup.

 In a lawsuit filed against OpenAI, the Center for Investigative Reporting, the oldest nonprofit newsroom in the US, claims the ChatGPT maker used its investigative journalism to train and enhance its generative AI product without permission or compensation.